 Accounting Schools in Delaware

 Students in Delaware have a variety of options for pursuing an accounting degree from the numerous public and private schools in the state.
-This overview of accounting schools in Delaware will help you find the information you need to make the right choice, whether you are interested in pursuing a career as an accountant, auditor, tax specialist, or looking for an education to prepare for another professional accounting role.
+This overview of accounting schools in Delaware will help you find the information you need to pursue a career as an accountant, auditor, tax specialist, or other professional accounting role.
 Accelerated programs are also an option for students who want to pursue an undergraduate and graduate degree to sit for CPA licensure.
-Programs in Delaware allow students options for concentrations in a wide variety of topics, such as Business Economics, Financial Management, Analytics, and Management Information Systems.
+Programs in Delaware allow students options for concentrations in a wide variety of topics, such as Business Financial Management, Analytics, and Management Information Systems.

-- 3 private not-for-profit colleges and universities offer an accounting degree program in Delaware.1
+- 5 not-for-profit colleges and universities offer an accounting degree program in Delaware.1

-- 1 school offers a certificate in accounting.*1
+- 2 schools offer a certificate in accounting.1

 - 2 schools offer an associate’s degree in accounting.1